 How are existing shareholders / investors rights protected?
 Well, we restrict the share price, maximum dilution and agile fundraising timescales as follows:

-If the founders wants to raise more, at a lower price or over an extended period then they need to go back to investors and shareholders for authorisation.
+If the founders want to raise more, at a lower price or over an extended period then they need to go back to investors and shareholders for authorisation.

 Alexander Wall of @hunch is a man of few words…But those few words are glowing about our Agile Investment funding round.